mmEgoHand: Egocentric Hand Pose Estimation and Gesture Recognition with Head-mounted Millimeter-wave Radar and IMU: Conclusion

 \section{Conclusion}

-In this paper, we present \sysName, an proof-of-concept solution for VR interaction gesture recognition utilizing millimeter-wave radar and IMUs worn on the head for preserving more personal privacy.
-We conduct extensive cross-domain and few-shot experiments to evaluate \sysName, highlighting the importance of training with samples from both hands to enhance cross-hand stability.
-Additionally, at least two pre-use calibrations are essential to ensure optimal performance across various users, scenes, and postures.
+This paper presents \sysName, a proof-of-concept system for egocentric hand pose estimation and gesture recognition, leveraging head-mounted millimeter-wave radar and IMUs.
+This configuration facilitates user mobility while offering enhanced personal privacy compared to traditional camera-based solutions.
+We conduct extensive experiments to evaluate \sysName, demonstrating the importance of including samples from both hands during training to improve cross-hand generalization.
+Furthermore, we find that performing at least two pre-use calibration sessions is critical to achieving robust performance across diverse users, environments, and hand postures.

-Current \sysName~appears somewhat cumbersome, particularly with the TI mmWave radar.
-This can potentially be improved, for example, by using Google's Soli radar (9mm$\times$9mm)~\cite{lien2016soli}.
-In addition, mmWave radar may expose health metrics like breathing and heart rate~\cite{yang2016monitoring, alizadeh2019remote}, which can be mitigated by adjusting the range and angle of radar signals.
+While \sysName~ shows promising results, the current prototype is somewhat cumbersome, especially due to the use of the TI mmWave radar module.
+Future versions could benefit from more compact hardware, such as Google’s Soli radar (9mm$\times$9mm)~\cite{lien2016soli}.
+Additionally, mmWave radar has the potential to reveal health-related metrics such as respiration and heart rate~\cite{yang2016monitoring, alizadeh2019remote}, which raises privacy concerns.
+These can be mitigated by appropriately limiting the radar's range and field of view.